-Technical service measures are linked to the activities and annual budget allocation to particular asset based on the following categories:
+Technical service measures are linked to the activities and annual budget allocation to particular asset based on the following categories.

-- Acquisition the activities to provide a higher level of service (e.g. road widening or construction of new road, parks, reserve/open space, redevelopment, new precinct and new facilities to meet the growth demand. - Operations the regular activities to provide services (e.g. opening hours, cleansing, mowing grass, energy, inspections, etc. - Maintenance the activities necessary to retain an asset as near as practicable to an appropriate service condition.
-Maintenance activities enable an asset to provide service for its planned life (e.g. road patching, unsealed road grading, garden maintenance, building and structure repairs), - Renewal the activities that return the service capability of an asset up to that which it had originally (e.g. road resurfacing and pavement reconstruction, pipeline replacement, play equipment replacement and building component replacement), - Upgrade/New the activities to provide a higher level of service (e.g. widening a road, sealing an unsealed road, replacing a pipeline with a larger size), additional/new playground/sports field or a new service that did not exist previously (e.g. a new library).
+- Acquisition the activities to provide a higher level of service (e.g. installation new of drainage assets, GPT, new drainage infrastructure to meet the growth demand. - Operations the regular activities to provide services (e.g. opening hours, cleansing, regular and inspections and monitoring, etc. - Maintenance the activities necessary to retain an asset as near as practicable to an appropriate service condition.
+Maintenance activities enable an asset to provide service for its planned life (e.g. drainage pit repairs, pipe and GPT cleaning and general maintenance and repair on declared dams). - Renewal the activities that return the service capability of an asset up to that which it had originally (e.g. pipeline replacement and relining and reconstruction of pits., - Upgrade/New the activities to provide a higher level of service (e.g.), replacing a pipeline with a larger size) or a new service that did not exist previously (e.g. upgrade/new drainage system to address flooding issues and reduce property damage).

-Service Managers, Finance and Asset Managers collaboratively plan, implement and control technical service levels to influence the customer service levels.
+Service Managers, Finance and Asset Managers collaboratively plan, implement and control technical service levels to influence the customer service levels.6

-&lt;sup>6 IPWEA, 2015, IIMM, p 2 28.
+6 IPWEA, 2015, IIMM, p 2 | 28.